maxatwork/form2js/README.markdown

 All this library doing is collecting form data and putting it in javascript object (obviously you can get JSON/XML/etc string by serializing it, but it's not an only purpose).

 ## Usage
+    form2object(rootNode, delimiter, skipEmpty, nodeCallback)

+Values of all inputs under the _rootNode_ will be collected into one object (skipping empty inputs if _skipEmpty_ not false).

 ### Objects/nested objects
-Structure of resulting object defined in "name" attribute, delimiter is "." (dot) by default, but can be changed.
+Structure of resulting object defined in "name" attribute, _delimiter_ is "." (dot) by default, but can be changed.

     <input type="text" name="person.name.first" value="John" />
     <input type="text" name="person.name.last" value="Doe" />